People

 Prof. Dr. Lars Pastewka

-Antoine Sanner completed his dissertation in March 2023.
+Antoine Sanner successfully defended his dissertation in March 2023.

 Dissertation: How surface roughness affects adhesion